emb-riscv/specs-markdown/system-clock.md

 interrupts at specific time points, either for periodic events (like driving pre-emption in a RTOS scheduler) or to trigger timeout events.

-The comparator register causes a system clock interrupt to be posted when the counter register contains a value greater than or equal to the value in the comparator register.
+The comparator register causes a `sysclock_cmp` interrupt to be posted when the counter register contains a value greater than or equal to the value in the comparator register.
 The interrupt remains posted until it is cleared by writing to the comparator register.